 Title Page.
 The title page should include:

-• A short (<12 words) title that accurately identifies and describes the manuscript content.
+• A short (12 words or less, not counting conjunctions, preposition)s, or articles) title that accurately identifies and describes the manuscript content.

-• An author-paper documentation list, with author name(s) and complete address(es).
+• An author affiliation list, with author name(s) and complete address(es).

 • An abbreviations list, with key abbreviations that are used repeatedly throughout the manuscript.
 The list should not include SI units, chemical element symbols, variables, or abbreviations listed in the style manual as not needing a definition.